Blog Customer FeedbackCustomer feedback loop: What is it, and how to create one that succeeds?

 Questionnaires are a traditional but highly versatile tool for gathering detailed feedback.

 They can be customized to explore various aspects of your product or service, from user satisfaction to feature requests.
-Distributing questionnaires through email, social media, or even within your app can help you reach a wide audience.
+Distributing questionnaires through feedback emails, social media, or even within your app can help you reach a wide audience.
 To encourage participation, keep your questionnaires concise and consider offering incentives for completion.

 Manage your entire customer feedback loop with Featurebase